 Waiting for a response from another service, for example, can create orchestration problems.
 In order to keep orchestration out of your Lambda code, AWS has developed the Step Functions service.
 This allows you to decompose your business workflow into separate objects, automatically triggering and tracking each step, retrying on error, allowing an application to execute in defined order.
 It also logs the state of each step so you can see when things go wrong.
 It is Serverless workflow management with zero admin

 “Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 With a few clicks in the AWS Management Console, you can create an API that acts as a “front door” for applications to access data, business logic, or functionality from your back-end services.
-Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, authorization and access control, monitoring, and API version management.
+Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, authorisation and access control, monitoring, and API version management.
 Amazon API Gateway has no minimum fees or startup costs.
 You pay only for the API calls you receive and the amount of data transferred out.”

 AWS offers a myriad of managed services that wrap around Lambda.
 Unless complex authentication systems are your thing, and is where your business derives value (aka revenue), why build such a system yourself?
 Why setup, maintain, and monitor database servers when there are plenty of cloud managed services out there?
 Why build out an API, when you can create one within AWS API Gateway?